ParkinsonLab/Architect/README.md

 	python2 downloader_of_tools.py --i yes
 	```

 Installation of all enzyme annotation tools is recommended.
-The section entitled [Architect prerequisites](#d-Architect-prerequisites) outlines some of the details of the tools used, in particular from where the enzyme annotation tools may be otherwise manually downloaded.
+The section entitled [General information about tools used within Architect](#d-General-information-about-tools-used-within-Architect) outlines some of the details of the tools used, in particular from where the enzyme annotation tools may be otherwise manually downloaded.

 ## c.
 Downloading CPLEX (required if performing model reconstruction)